-According to the Guide, "Centralized surgical facilities are cost-effective in equipment, conservation of space and personnel resources, and reduced transit of animals.
+According to the Guide, "For most survival surgery performed on rodents and other small species such as aquatics and birds, an animal procedure laboratory is recommended; the space should be dedicated to surgery and related activities when used for this purpose, and managed to minimize contamination from other activities conducted in the room at other times…Centralized surgical facilities are cost-effective in equipment, conservation of space and personnel resources, and reduced transit of animals.
 They also enable enhanced personnel safety and professional oversight of both facilities and procedures" (p.
 144).
 Centralized facilities also offer advantages in management of personnel and extraneous activities when compared to investigator-maintained laboratories used for surgery.
 In particular, "The number of personnel and their level of activity have been shown to be directly related to the level of bacterial contamination and the incidence of postoperative wound infection" (p.
 144).

 The Guide also states, "The investigator and veterinarian share responsibility for ensuring that postsurgical care is appropriate" (p.
 116).
-Further, "Careful monitoring and timely attention to problems increase the likelihood of a successful surgical outcome...An important component of postsurgical care is observation of the animal and intervention as required during recovery from anesthesia and surgery" (p.
+Further, "Careful monitoring and timely attention to problems increase the likelihood of a successful surgical outcome...An important component of postsurgical care is observation of the animal and intervention as necessary during recovery from anesthesia and surgery" (p.
 119).